kevdevx/React-RealEstate/README.md

 # React-RealEstate
-This is a fully functional React Website for a client's Real Estate business, that I deployed/hosted using firebase and using firebase's storage
+This is a React Website client's Real Estate business from Dec 2021, that I deployed/hosted a demo version of it using firebase for him to test it.
+This is the live test demo: https://react-real-estate-1b202.web.app/ .
+The Source code is in a private repository.